ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

 stability or improvement.

 .. note::
-    Refer to the productivity :ref:`indicator-land-cover` background
-    information in this manual for a detailed explanation of how land cover change is computed.
+    Refer to the :ref:`indicator-land-cover` background information in this manual for a detailed explanation of how land cover change is computed.

 To calculate the land cover change indicator: